fynnwilliam/fynnwilliam.github.io/README.md

              ipv4 >> bit_width * 3 & mask);
 std::println("main value: {}", ipv4);
 ```

+We could have stored the ip address in a `char array` which would require _16 bytes_.
+So,
+using this approach helps us to compress the data as it requires only _4 bytes_ - a 4x
+reduction in allocated memory.
+In the packing process, we ended up encrypting the data.
+Printing out the variable, `ipv4` from the snippet above, displays `16,820,416` but with the correct cipher,
+we are able to reveal what is underneath.
+Lastly, every time we touched the variable, we were
+performing an inplace update.
+It all depends on what task we are working on - here we illustrate
+some of what is possible and how to do it.

 You may follow this [link](https://godbolt.org/z/a1G8h37d4) to confirm the output on compiler explorer please.